Son Heung-min: Early life

 Son Heung-min was born in Chuncheon, South Korea.
 He is of the Miryang Son clan.
 His father, Son Woong-jung, is a retired footballer turned manager who once played for the South Korea national B team.

 Son came through the academy at FC Seoul, the same club that former Spurs defender Lee Young-pyo played for.
 Son was a ball boy in an FC Seoul home match in 2008 when he was a FC Seoul youth player.
 At that time, his role model was midfielder Lee Chung-yong, who played for Crystal Palace and Bolton Wanderers.
 Apart from his native language Korean, Son is also fluent in German and English.
-His agent Thies Bliemeister said Son was so determined to make himself a success in Europe that he learned German by watching episodes of SpongeBob SquarePants.
+His agent Thies Bliemeister said Son was so determined to succeed in Europe that he learned German by watching episodes of SpongeBob SquarePants.

 Club career

 Hamburger SV

-In August 2008, Son dropped out of Dongbuk High School's football club (formerly FC Seoul under-18 team) and joined Hamburger SV's youth academy at age 16 through Korean FA Youth Project.
+In August 2008, Son dropped out of Dongbuk High School's football club (formerly FC Seoul under-18 team) and joined Hamburger SV's youth academy at age 16 through the Korean FA Youth Project.
 A year later, he returned to South Korea.
 After participating in the FIFA U-17 World Cup, he formally joined Hamburger SV's youth academy in November 2009.